Kate Chopin: Life

-Her mother had implored her to move back to St. Louis, which Chopin did, with her mother's financial support.
+Chopin's mother had implored her to move back to St. Louis, which she did, with her mother's financial support.
 Her children gradually settled into life in the bustling city, but Chopin's mother died the following year.

 Chopin struggled with depression after the successive loss of her husband, her business, and her mother.
 Chopin's obstetrician and family friend Dr. Frederick Kolbenheyer suggested that she start writing, believing that it could be therapeutic for her.
-He understood that writing could be a focus for her extraordinary energy as well as a source of income.
+He believed that writing could be a focus for her energy as well as a source of income.

-By the early 1890s, Chopin's short stories, articles, and translations were appearing in periodicals, including the St. Louis Post-Dispatch, and in various literary magazines.
+By the early 1890s, Chopin's short stories, articles, and translations appeared in periodicals, including the St. Louis Post-Dispatch, and in various literary magazines.
 During a period of considerable publishing of folk tales, works in dialect, and other elements of Southern folk life, she was considered a regional writer who provided local color.
-Her literary qualities were overlooked.
+Her literary qualities were largely overlooked.